thephpleague/uri-src/docs/uri/7.0/uri-template.md

 $uriTemplate = new UriTemplate($template);
 echo $uriTemplate->expand($params), PHP_EOL;
-// throw a League\Uri\Exceptions\TemplateCanNotBeExpanded because the term variable is a list and not a string.
+// throw a League\Uri\UriTemplate\TemplateCanNotBeExpanded because the term variable is a list and not a string.
 ~~~

 ### Strict expansion with expandOrFail